juno-fx/Terra-Official-Plugins/docs/workflow.md

         ArgoCD will automatically refresh the application every 3 minutes.
 If you want to force a refresh, you can click the "Refresh" button in the ArgoCD UI.

 7. **Verify Changes**: You can verify the changes by checking the logs of the application or by accessing the application in the local cluster.

+If your plugin handles unpacking things to a filesystem, we provide a UI to browse our test install directory through `http://localhost:8888`.
+This becomes available once you run `make test <plugin name>`.

 8. **Repeat**: Continue making changes and pushing them to the remote branch.
 ArgoCD will keep your local cluster in sync with the latest changes.